virgilvox/sentient-town/MeadowLoop_PRD.md

-# PRD: Sentient Town
+# PRD: MeadowLoop

 ## Overview
-**Sentient Town** is a single-page, browser-based AI simulation where each character in a pixel-art town is driven by a persistent, personality-rich AI.
+**MeadowLoop** is a single-page, browser-based AI simulation where each character in a pixel-art town is driven by a persistent, personality-rich AI.
 The app is powered by **Claude Haiku**, and every character has a complete internal life, history, psychology, and emotional context stored in individual JSON profiles.

 Users can observe, interact with, and shape the unfolding narrative through:
 - **Live conversation monitoring**